wilki2021/tssbutil/README.md

 ## Troubleshooting & Misc.

-While creating tssbutil, the behavior of pywinauto was seen to be be highly non-deterministic, especially in computationally intensive TSSB runs and also very short TSSB runs.
+While creating tssbutil, the behavior of pywinauto was found to be be highly non-deterministic, especially in computationally intensive TSSB runs and also very short TSSB runs.
 I believe the current run_tssb() to be generally usable, but doubtless other issues will arise.
 The code depends on certain arbitrary